Salc-wm/Powershell-WindowsProfile/README.md

     AnonymousPro
     Arimo
     AurulentSansMono
-    BigBlueTerminal
-    BitstreamVeraSansMono
+   ...etc

     •••••••••
     ↑/k up • ↓/j down • q quit • ? more</pre>
 3. With the up/down arrow keys, select the font you would like to install and press <kbd>ENTER</kbd>
 4. DONE!

-## Customize this profile
+## Customize Profile...

-**Do not make any changes to the `Microsoft.PowerShell_profile.ps1` file**, since it's hashed and automatically overwritten by any commits to this repository.
+**Do not make any changes to the `Microsoft.PowerShell_profile.ps1` file**,\
+since it's hashed and automatically overwritten by any commits to this repository.

-After the profile is installed and active, run the `Edit-Profile` function to create a separate profile file for your current user.
+After the profile is installed and active, run the `Edit-Profile` function to create a\
+separate profile file for your current user.
 Make any changes and customizations in this new file named `profile.ps1`.

 Now, enjoy your enhanced and stylish PowerShell experience! 🚀